Sonic the Hedgehog 2 (2013)/Hidden content

 Egg Gauntlet Zone

 Egg Gauntlet Zone data remains in the final game but can only be accessed through hacking.
-It was the first attempt at a Boss Attack level that had some original artwork such as mechanical palm trees and flashing lights.
-It was to be a full Zone that acted as a testing facility for some of the bosses inventions rather than just have a level with bosses back to back.
-The act was nearly completed and needed just a few graphical changes to replace missing, unpolished, and placeholder graphics.
+It was the first attempt at a Boss Attack level that had some original artwork such as mechanical palm trees and flashing lights, as well as artwork recycled from Sonic Crackers.
+It was to be a full Zone that acted as a testing facility for some of the boss machines rather than just have a level with bosses back to back.
+The Zone was nearly completed and needed just a few graphical changes to replace missing, unpolished, and placeholder graphics.
 Sonic Team did not approve of changing the location, colors, or graphical style so the level was scrapped and the Boss Attack level that was used in the final game was created.
-A map of the level can be seen here.
-A youtube video can be found here.
+A map of the level can be seen here, and a YouTube video of the Zone can be found here.

 |Sonic the Hedgehog 2 (16-bit)|